John’s Ex-Wife and Jesus

 In the past, John told her several times that they needed to have a serious talk about their marriage and make some changes if it was to survive.
 But she always refused, insisting a serious talk with “the likes of him” would be pointless until he admitted their problems were all his fault.

 Finally, he decided he was through with trying to hold their marriage together.
 He told her that if she didn’t climb down off her God damned cross and stop trying to identify with Jesus, their marriage was over.
 He told her that she and Jesus had nothing in common.
 He said, “Jesus was a confident, kind, and loving person, not some insecure and self-centered bitch who loves to play the victim and wallow in self-pity.”

 He had always been reluctant to file for a divorce because he knew what it would cost him.
 But finally, he did it.
 And he was right.
-It cost him time apart from their three children, and that delighted her because she knew it would be painful for him.
+It cost him time apart from their three children, and that delighted her because she knew it was painful for him.